Posts Tagged ‘Oregon Pizza’

 The sauce leans towards the sweeter variety, again, not my first preference, but again, not overpowering enough to turn me against the pie.
 Herb usage was moderate and added to the overall experience.

-My true test, like many people, is how good the pie is the next morning, and Sunset Family passes that test with flying colors.
+My true test, like many people, is how good the pie is the next morning after a night on the kitchen counter, and Sunset Family passes that test with flying colors.

 Sunset makes a good pie.
 Not worth driving hundreds of miles out of your way, but if you find yourself in Gold Beach, it’s certainly worthy of including as a meal.
 If I lived there, I’d be at least a semi-regular.